SteveNew/Siege-of-Avalon-Open-Source/HOWTO.md

 Clone or download the repo, and copy all files from your game installation into the `soa-resources` folder

+To get all the latest resource bugfixes and the best experience - also download the latest Patch from SoAmigos forum - there is a GOG and a Steam version - unzip that in the `soa-resources` folder as well.

 In the Delphi IDE open the `src\win32\Siege.dpr`

 Build/Compile - Enjoy